the-wandmaker/the-wandmaker/_posts/2023-12-27-palindromes.md

 Modern divination practices involving runes also tend to follow similar principles to cartomancy when it comes to interpreting symbols.
 An upside down rune thus has the opposite meaning.
 Interestingly however, some runes are vertically symmetrical, which might be interpreted as them not having an opposite meaning.

 In terms of my own logo, I wanted to draw upon this concept and idea that symmetry allows a symbol to preserve its meaning, that it represents something which is intrinsically immutable.
-In terms of a logo being used for a business, this relates nicely to having good and unwavering principles: like supporting artists, small businesses, using sustainable and well-sourced materials.
+With logos being commonly used for businesses, this relates nicely to having good and unwavering principles: like supporting artists, small businesses, using sustainable and well-sourced materials.

-***

 _Final thoughts: It shouldn't be disregarded that asymmetry is also a valuable tool.
 Something I hope to explore more in future designs is intentional ways that symbols might change their meaning when inverted or mirrored in different ways.
 Exploring this relationship between symbolic interpretation and physical representation can be fascinating and there are likely some incredible designs out there just waiting to be created._

+***

+[^circle-symbolism]: Dartmouth University.
+"The Circle, The Wheel of Fortune & The Rose Window". <https://math.dartmouth.edu/~matc/math5.geometry/unit9/unit9.html>
+[^letter-formulae]: Mare Kõiva.
+"Palindromes and Letter Formulae: Some Reconsiderations". <https://www.folklore.ee/folklore/vol8/mare.htm>